DigitalProductschool/AgenticAICoach/confidence_language_coach/README.md

 # Credit and Contact

-Special thanks to [Ismail Ben Ayed](https://www.linkedin.com/in/ismail-ben-ayed-518b11209/) for this valuable contribution.
+Special thanks to [Suryansh Shakya](https://github.com/nullHawk) for this valuable contribution.
 Connect with them on GitHub or LinkedIn for further discussion.